 The Lancet synthesizes the findings of major studies on the role of global processed-food conglomerates in the spread of obesity, diabetes and other diseases.

-2014 study from Harvard and the London School of Economics that suggests that the conventional explanations for U.S. residents' relatively poor health are not sufficient and social policy needs to be examined more thoroughly.
+2014 study from Harvard and LSE suggesting that standard explanations for U.S. residents' relatively poor health are not sufficient and social policy needs to be examined more thoroughly.

 2014 selection of research related to the long-term health consequences of childhood obesity as well as the effectiveness of nutrition and exercise programs to prevent obesity

 2014 study the Harvard School of Public Health on how the new school food standards of the U.S. Department of Agriculture have affected students' meal choices and behavior.

 2012 study in the